Meet the Team

 In her spare time, Esther enjoys spending time with her husband and four children, attending meditation and wellbeing classes and attempting to finally finish painting the hallway.

-James Turner - Director
+James Turner -Commercial Director

 James is our Commercial Director, bringing with him a wealth of business experience and expertise.
 James already works as a Director for a large company, so is able to share his knowledge and skills in our board meetings, giving advice and information on our governance and quality assurance.